Accessing the venue

 Internal hearing aid systems

 An induction hearing loop system is available for all shows in the theatre for use with your own hearing aid.
-We can also provide in ear monitors and receiver to amplify the sound on stage.

 Please let our box office know when booking that you plan to use the assisted interpretation so they can ensure that you are seated in the most appropriate place.